douglasgscofield/bioinfo/scripts/README.md

 Input must be in FastQ format, if a filename is given it may be gzipped (*.gz)

-Output to stdout is either '33', '64' or '59', depending on whether Phred-scaled quality scores of base 33, base 64, or Solexa base 64 (beginning with 59 ';') are detected.
+Output to stdout is either

+* `33`, appears to be Illumina 1.8+ or Sanger quality encoding
+* `64`, appears to be Illumina 1.3+ to pre-1.8 quality coding
+* `59`, appears to be Solexa (pre-Illumina) base-64 quality

 The only data interpreted are read quality scores on line 4 of each read; all sequence, pairing information etc. is ignored.

-If all bases on input are of unusually high quality, then a Phred base of 59 or 64 may be reported when a Phred scale based on 33 was the one actually used.
+**Caveat:** If all bases on input are of unusually high quality, then a Phred base of 59 or 64 may be reported when a Phred scale based on 33 was the one actually used.
 A few heuristics are used to detect possible problems, but these are not comprehensive.

-* If (maximum quality - minimum quality) >= 50, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout
+* If (maximum quality - minimum quality) >= 47, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--wide` option

-* If (maximum quality - minimum quality) <= 20, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout
+* If (maximum quality - minimum quality) <= 20, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--narrow` option
 * If otherwise unusual quality scores or unknown input were detected, an error message is printed to stderr and '??' to stdout